Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 A Chinese company, Yiwu International, is building a $25 million international market in Eket, the southern part of Akwa Ibom.

-Miao Jing bao, the executive director of Yiwu, told PREMIUM TIMES that the market, which is at 60 per cent completion, is 100 per cent Chinese investment.
+Miao Jing bao, the executive director of Yiwu, told PREMIUM TIMES that the market, which is 60 per cent completed, is 100 per cent Chinese investment.

 Mr Jing bao, speaking through an interpreter, said about 5,000 casual workers are employed in the construction work.

-He said his company is planning to build a similar market in other parts of the state, as well as a methanol plant and tire manufacturing plant in Uyo.
+He said his company is planning to build a similar market in other parts of the state, as well as a methanol plant and tyre manufacturing plant in Uyo.

-A coconut refinery is under construction at Mkpat Enin Local Government Area and is scheduled for completion in April this year.
+A coconut refinery is under construction at Mkpat Enin and is scheduled for completion in April this year.

 The refinery, together with its 11,000-hectare coconut plantation, is funded by the state government which is currently shopping for investors for it.